digitaljavelina/digitaljavelina.github.io/_posts/2016-04-26-Syncing-MarsEdit-between-multiple-Macs-using-MacDropAny.md

 That should be it, and your MarsEdit instances now should be synced.
 You may have to push "Refresh" on the main MarsEdit interface to see your posts, and they will all be there.
 Good luck and have fun!

-If you have any questions or feedback, please contact me at @imichaelhenry on Twitter.
+If you have any questions or feedback, please contact me at [@imichaelhenry][4] on Twitter.
 Until next time!

 [1]:	https://red-sweater.com/marsedit/
 [2]:	https://red-sweater.com/
 [3]:	http://www.zibity.com/macdropany.html
+[4]:	twitter.com/imichaelhenry

 [image-1]:	/assets/images/macdropany-main-screen.png "MacDropAny main screen"
 [image-2]:	/assets/images/macdropany-start-screen.png "MacDropAny start screen"